awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

  **Description**

 The AWSSupport\-ActivateWindowsWithAmazonLicense automation document activates an EC2 instance for Windows Server with a license provided by Amazon\.
 The automation verifies and configures required key management service operating system settings and attempts activation\.
-This includes operating system routes to Amazon's key management servers, and key management service operating system settings\.
+This includes operating system routes to Amazon's key management servers and key management service operating system settings\.
 Setting the `AllowOffline` parameter to `True` allows the automation to successfully target instances that are not managed by AWS Systems Manager, but requires a stop and start of the instance\.

 **Note**
 This document cannot be used on Bring Your Own License \(BYOL\) Windows Server instances\.
 For information about using your own license, see [Microsoft Licensing on AWS](https://aws.amazon.com/windows/resources/licensing/)\.